 Finite-element gradient and cotan-Laplacian

-Building on the mesh geometry and adjancency-based operators, we can now define two important linear operators that depend both on mesh connectivity and on mesh geometry.
+Building on the mesh geometry and adjacency-based operators, we can now define two important linear operators that depend both on mesh connectivity and on mesh geometry.
 They are the (discrete, triangulation-based) equivalent of the gradient and Laplace-Beltrami operator.
 The latter is known as the cotan Laplacian.

 We now implement gradient (per-vertex scalar field -> per-face vector field) and the cotan-Laplacian (vertex -> vertex) using gather/scatter ops.
 In both cases, we start with a scalar field \(u_i\) defined per vertex \(i\) of the triangulation.
 The finite-element gradient is defined for each face \(ijk\), like so: \[ (\nabla u)_{ijk} = \sum_{l\in \{i,j,k\}} u_l \nabla\phi_l \] where \(\phi_i\) is a linear finite element test function (linear Lagrange element) and has gradient \[ \nabla\phi_i = \frac{1}{2a_{ijk}} (\mathbf{v}_k-\mathbf{v}_j)^\perp \] plus cyclic permutations.
 Here, \(a_{ijk}\) is the triangle area, \(\mathbf{v}_i\) are the vertex positions, and \(()^\perp\) denotes rotation by 90 degrees (in 3D, you rotate about the triangle normal).